UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

   - each value is a single cell.

 We can see that this data now satisfies all three criteria, making it easier to analyze.
 But we aren't done yet!
-Notice in the table, all of the variables are "object" data types.
+Although we can't see it in the data frame above, all of the variables are actually "object" data types.
 We can check this using the `info` method.
 ```{code-cell} ipython3
 tidy_lang.info()